-Faces and Places: Poignant and Personal
+'Faces And Places': Poignant And Personal

-In 2011 - I was sitting in a dark theatre when JR the environmental artists was announced as the recipient of the TED Prize.
+In 2011, I was sitting in a dark theatre when JR, the environmental artist, was announced as the recipient of the TED Prize.
 JR’s canvas is the world.
-He uses his work as a photographer of faces to capture humanity, and then prints out huge images which he pastes on crumbling walls of the world - to dramatic effect.
+He uses his work as a photographer of faces to capture humanity and then prints out huge images, which he pastes on crumbling walls of the world ― to dramatic effect.

 “Everything is about eye contact” JR said back then.
-And in the six years since he gave this TED talk - his work has continued at a rapid pace.
+And in the six years since he gave this TED talk, his work has continued at a rapid pace.

-So, when I ventured to see his latest work, a documentary produced jointly by Agnes Varda the 89-year-old New Wave French cinema filmmaker and JR I wasn’t sure what to expect.
+So, when I ventured to see his latest work, a documentary produced jointly by Agnes Varda, the 89-year-old New Wave French cinema filmmaker, and JR, I wasn’t sure what to expect.
 The goal of the film was to chronicle French rural life.
-But beyond that - I went in with few preconceptions.
+But beyond that, I went in with few preconceptions.

-“Sheer perfection – that's the phrase that springs to mind when describing the humanist miracle that is Faces Places, the year's best and most beguiling documentary” is what peter travers said in Rolling Stone.
+“Sheer perfection – that’s the phrase that springs to mind when describing the humanist miracle that is Faces Places, the year’s best and most beguiling documentary,” is what Peter Travers said in Rolling Stone.
 And he’s spot on.

 Varda and JR take a journey into art, and faces, and Varda’s history, and politics, and the frailty of life.